rivo-gg/creatorlink/CONTRIBUTING.md

 * **Consistency:** Follow the existing formatting within the JSON file.
 * **Clarity:**  Clearly communicate the changes you made in your pull request description.

-Pull requests that do not meet our quality standards may be closed without explanation and/or given a `low quality' label.
+Pull requests that do not meet our quality standards may be closed without explanation and/or given a `low quality` label.

 **Thank You!**